imagej/imagej.github.io/pages/Manual_editing_of_tracks_using_TrackMate.md

 ![TrackMate\_DownsampledLogSegmenter.png](TrackMate_DownsampledLogSegmenter.png
 "TrackMate_DownsampledLogSegmenter.png")

-Launch TrackMate ({% include bc content='Plugins | Tracking | TrackMate'
+Launch TrackMate ({% include bc content='Plugins | Tracking |
-%}) and select the *C.elegans* stack as a target.
+TrackMate'%}) and select the *C.elegans* stack as a target.
 Check on the first panel that all the spatial calibration is OK.
 The pixel size is about 200 nm in XY, 1 μm in Z, and each frame is separated by 2 minutes.

 Select the **Downsampled LoG detector**.
 This choice actually makes
 sense: the nuclei are about 8 μm in diameter, and with a sampling of 200